Goal 1 Resources: Facilitate P–16 STEM Education Outreach

 - Engineering Advocates: Illinois Engineering students visit K–12 schools to share their knowledge and love of engineering with @ 6000 youth per year.
 They conduct hands-on workshops at elementary and middle schools and make a PowerPoint presentation about engineering careers and admission to Illinois at high schools; they also conduct workshops for groups such as Girl Scouts and participate in conferences and career fairs for middle and high school students.

-- Engineering Open House 2014: This annual student-led event featuring two days of exciting exhibits and captivating competitions that showcase the talent and ingenuity of engineering students.
+- Engineering Open House 2015: This annual student-led event featuring two days of exciting exhibits and captivating competitions that showcase the talent and ingenuity of engineering students.
 The exposition attracts thousands of visitors to the Illinois campus each year and stands as the largest event of its kind in the country.
 EOH brings together students, faculty, and corporate sponsors to feature cutting-edge innovation in the fields of science and technology.
-Dates: March 14–15, 2014.
+EOH 2015 dates: TBA; (2014 dates: March 14–15).

 - Engineering Information Bureau: Programs for prospective students to learn about Illinois engineering opportunities: Engineering Campus Tours; Engineering Advocates; Engineering Days: Shadow an Engineer; Women in Engineering.